 The major disadvantage of this approach is that until the contributions are increased, the client is paying for a death benefit without being as efficient as possible.
 So this strategy will result in lower potential tax-free income, however it will provide higher death benefits in the early years.
 The biggest hurdle is if the client can't or doesn't increase their future contributions, they paid for additional death benefits they may not have needed.

 Option 4 - Term Conversion

 The last approach is one being used by financial professionals more and more frequently.
 If the carrier you are using has a term conversion program you can write the IUL based on the $500 a month premium pattern and also write a standalone level term policy with the same carrier.
 At the time the client wants to increase contributions you can exchange the term policy (or partially exchange if the carrier allows) into the IUL to increase the death benefit which will then allow the client to increase contributions to the IUL.

 There are numerous benefits to this approach.
 First the client will only need to go through underwriting at the time the original IUL and term policies are written.
 In addition, although the client is paying for the stand alone term policy, the costs are much cheaper than if you start with a higher death benefit in the IUL.
 You also have complete flexibility regarding the timing of when the client chooses to convert the term policy into the IUL and if they can't increase contributions, they can easily just cancel the term policy.
 Lastly, there are very few clients out there that don't need additional death benefit coverage and this allows them to have it without reducing the efficiency of the policy they are relying on for tax-free income in retirement.

-To unlock the power of Indexed Universal Life (IUL) you need to be able to position the product in a way that compels the client to take action.
+To unlock the power of IUL you need to be able to position the product in a way that compels the client to take action.
 Not only does this webinar walk through a powerful software program that can be used with clients, but it also shows you how to generate more leads by providing turn-key marketing programs, seminars, and brochures.